torvalds/linux/Documentation/mm/damon/design.rst

 DAMOS feature allowing users access each region that a DAMOS action has just applied.
-Using this feature, DAMON :ref:`API <damon_design_api>` allows users access full properties of the regions including the access monitoring results.
+Using this feature, DAMON :ref:`API <damon_design_api>` allows users access full properties of the regions including the access monitoring results and amount of the region's internal memory that passed the DAMOS filters.
 :ref:`DAMON sysfs interface <sysfs_interface>` also allows users read the data via special :ref:`files <sysfs_schemes_tried_regions>`.